jhuix/vue-showdowns-editor/README.md

 - [mermaid](https://github.com/knsv/mermaid)

-  It's implemented in showdown-mermaid.js, it's surpport diagrams of Flowchart and Sequence and Gantt, check [mermaid doc](https://mermaidjs.github.io) for more information.
+  It's implemented in showdown-mermaid.js, surpport diagrams of Flowchart and Sequence and Gantt, check [mermaid doc](https://mermaidjs.github.io) for more information.

 - [plantuml](http://plantuml.com)

-  It's implemented in showdown-plantuml.js, To know more about PlantUML, please visit http://plantuml.com/.
+  It's implemented in showdown-plantuml.js.
+To know more about PlantUML, please visit http://plantuml.com/.

 - footnotes